smithblack-0/WorkflowForge/docs/Overview.md

 ## Error Handling

-The UDPL and SACS language come with a formal specification of what they can and cannot do, and under what conditions.
+The UDPL and SFCS language come with a formal specification of what they can and cannot do, and under what conditions.
 This makes it straightforward to write parsing logic that does rigorous error checking; writing a config that has the